Phoenix Convention Center

 The Phoenix Convention Center is an events venue in downtown Phoenix, Arizona located along East Monroe, East Washington, East Jefferson, North Second, North Third, and North Fifth Streets.
-It opened in 1972 and hosts national and regional conventions and trade shows as well as consumer events and theatrical productions.
-It consists of three buildings: the North and West Buildings are connected underground by a shared exhibit hall and by a skyway bridge over North Third Street, while the South Building is a stand-alone facility.
-In addition, the "Third Street Canyon" between the North and West Buildings can be used as an outdoor event space.
+The center opened in 1972, and has since hosted national and regional conventions, trade shows, consumer events, musical concerts and theatrical productions.

+The convention center has three buildings; its north and west Buildings are connected underground by a shared exhibit hall and by a skyway bridge over North Third Street, and its South Building is a stand-alone facility.
+The center's Third Street Canyon between its North and West Buildings is sometimes used as outdoor event space.

 History

 The concept for a performing arts auditorium developed as early as 1959.
 At that time, cultural and theatrical events were being held in outdated high school auditoriums.
 It was determined that the Phoenix metropolitan area would benefit, not only from having an entertainment facility, but also from a facility that could accommodate regional and national convention business.

 A citizens group was formed in the early 1960s to study the development of a convention center and the idea for Phoenix Civic Plaza became reality.
 In 1963, in order to finance construction, the non-profit Phoenix Civic Plaza Building Corporation was created.
 On April 15, 1969, the city of Phoenix and Phoenix Civic Plaza Building Corporation signed legal agreements for the initial construction of the convention center.

-The Phoenix Civic Plaza Department was created in November 1969 to oversee the operational aspects of the construction, purchase equipment and hire and train staff.
+The Phoenix Civic Plaza Department was created in November 1969, to oversee the operational aspects of the construction, purchase equipment and hire and train staff.
 Construction of Phoenix Civic Plaza began July 8 of that same year and was completed in 1972 at a cost of $28 million and occupying 16.5 acre.
 The original project included Phoenix Symphony Hall, which opened at the same time.
 The plans were drawn up by Charles Luckman Associates in a Brutalist style.
 Del E. Webb Corporation was awarded the construction contract to build the Civic Plaza.
 A formal dedication ceremony was held on September 28, 1972.

 Six years later, the demand for additional space created a need for expansion.
 During that time, several conventions were bumped because of previous commitments and conflicting dates.
 When construction was completed in 1985, Phoenix Civic Plaza had more than doubled its available space to over 300000 sqft.

-In the mid-1990s Phoenix Convention Center embarked on a $32 million renovation project to update and enhance its image and keep the facility competitive for convention and trade show business.
+In the mid-1990s, Phoenix Convention Center embarked on a $32 million renovation project to update and enhance its image and keep the facility competitive for convention and trade show business.